 Women's history program

-Our annual March program on Vermont women's history highlights one aspect of women's roles in shaping our state and local history.
+Each March, our annual program on Vermont women's history highlights an intriguing aspect of women's roles in shaping our state and local history.
+Please watch our events calendar for details.
+Here is a glimpse into past programs.

 The Vermont Historical Society partnered with the Vermont Commission on Women tol celebrate "Vermont Women in Journalism" as part of our annual event focused on women's history.
 A remarkable panel of women offer per spectives on the progress and challenges of women journalists in Vermont across all types of media and walks of life.